 Amounts shown below are for ONE bag.

-- ⅓ yard of 44″+ wide silk dupioni or similar for the bag’s top section and lining; we used Silk Dupioni in Cantelope for the Floral bag and Silk Dupioni in Salmon for the Fauna bag – Fabric.com has a lovely selection of silk dupioni online from which to choose
+- ⅓ yard of 44″+ wide silk dupioni or similar for the bag’s top section and Lining; we originally used Silk Dupioni in Cantelope for the Floral bag and Silk Dupioni in Salmon for the Fauna bag

-- ¼ yard of 44″+ wide faux suede or similar for the bag’s bottom section; we used Faux Suede in Chocolate for the Floral bag and Faux Suede in Wine for the Fauna bag; Fabric.com also has a nice selection of Faux Suede online from which to choose
+- ¼ yard of 44″+ wide faux suede or similar for the bag’s bottom section; we originally used Faux Suede in Chocolate for the Floral bag and Faux Suede in Wine for the Fauna bag

 - ⅓ yard of 45″+ wide medium-weight interfacing; we used Pellon Décor Bond

-- 1¾ yards of ¼” twisted cording or similar for the bag’s strap; we used a soft twisted cord in a chocolate brown, purchased locally
+- 1¾ yards of ¼” twisted Cording or similar for the bag’s strap; we used a soft twisted cord in a chocolate brown

-- Scrap or ¼ yard of ¼” faux suede cord or similar for the strap loops; we used a soft flat cord in a chocolate brown, purchased locally
+- Scrap or ¼ yard of ¼” faux suede cord or similar for the strap loops; we used a soft flat cord in a chocolate brown

-- ¼ yard of long fringe; we used 3″ chainette style fringe in soft gray for the Floral bag and in wine for the Fauna bag, both purchased locally
+- ¼ yard of long fringe; we used 3″ chainette style fringe in soft gray for the Floral bag and in wine for the Fauna bag

 NOTE: You need exactly ¼ yard (9″); if you are worried about accurate placement, get ⅓ yard.

-- Rayon machine embroidery thread for the decorative stitching accent; we used Madeira Rayon in Silver for the Floral bag and Madeira Rayon in Gold for the Fauna bag, purchased locally
+- Rayon Machine embroidery Thread for the Decorative Stitching accent; we originally used Madeira Rayon in Silver for the Floral bag and Madeira Rayon in Gold for the Fauna bag, purchased locally

 - ONE ½” magnetic purse snap